HaikuTeam/animator/QA.md

-I can open tour project "percy" and it still works correctly I can open legacy project "metapoem" and it still works correctly I can open a recent project and it still works correctly
+I can open tour project "percy" and it still works correctly I can open legacy project "metapoem" and it still works correctly I can open a recent project and it still works correctly I can multi-rotate elements in a legacy project (pre-3.3) I can ungroup the "Moto" artboard without a problem

 Timeline performance